Chhattisgarh perfect example why Congress lost LS polls

 Chances are that other Collectors are also likely to pass similar order to boost the revenue of the government.

-Janta Congress Chhattisgarh (Jogi) leader Amit Jogi alleges that Baghel government is completely in the grip of liquor mafia
+Janta Congress Chhattisgarh (Jogi) leader Amit Jogi alleges that Baghel government is completely in the grip of liquor mafia.

 "In its second month, Baghel government increased rate of liquor; in the third month, range of liquor brands; in the fourth month, counters of liquor shops, and in the fifth month, the timing of liquor sale," says Amit Jogi.